 He studied photography at STUK Leuven (Belgium) and Academy of Fine Arts, Hasselt (Belgium).

 Currently he lives & works in Belgium and Tokyo (Japan).

-Together with close friend and mentor David Alan Harvey he founded BURN Magazine, an award-winning online platform dedicated to emerging photographers.
-Together with Diego Orlando he runs the yearly Emerging Photographer Fund, which awards $10,000 + $5,000 to emerging photographers to continue or complete a photographic project.
+Together with friend and mentor David Alan Harvey he founded BURN Magazine, an award-winning online platform dedicated to emerging photographers.
+Together with Diego Orlando and Harvey he runs the yearly Emerging Photographer Fund, which awards $10,000 + $5,000 to emerging photographers to continue or complete a photographic project.